Briefing on the storm damage at the EOC.

 Attended Garden Valley Fire Breakfast.
 The power was out on most of the Divide but the fire station had its backup power going to serve hot coffee and breakfast.

 Attended my first First 5 El Dorado board meeting.
 Approved update to bylaws and accepted a new community member application, both of which will be added to the next Board of Supervisors agenda for approval.
 Also gave an update on establishing Community Advisories at each of our Hubs.

-Meeting with staff regarding Ranch Marketing and Winery Ordinance update.
+Virtual meeting with staff and Supervisor Thomas to prepare for Ranch Marketing and Winery Ordinance workshop.

-Monthly check in with staff regarding Chili Bar project.
+Monthly meeting with staff regarding Chili Bar project.